GSA/site-scanning-documentation/pages/scan_steps.md

 for the other four - scan source code is in - https://github.com/GSA/site-scanning-engine/tree/75d5b532c556291353b3dd73fbc4fd2fa3b4a214/libs/core-scanner/src/pages

-For the primary scan, the target URL is loaded by puppeteer into a headless chrome browser.

 url scans -  https://github.com/GSA/site-scanning-engine/blob/75d5b532c556291353b3dd73fbc4fd2fa3b4a214/libs/core-scanner/src/scans/url-scan.ts#L21-L29
 it's being passed the http response that's being received by the browser and then pulls out these figures.

-NOTE - the fields that were in the target URL list are put into the database when things are ingested the first time.  same with source fields

 for dap, we capture the outbound requests that take place.